-- · hotels, resorts and cruise lines,
+- · hotels, resorts and cruise lines, - airlines,

-- · airlines,

 - · casinos and gaming,

 - · restaurants, and

 - · leisure facilities.

-In October 2023, our Compensation Committee again reviewed our Peer Group with assistance from Korn Ferry.
-Our Compensation Committee determined that although our Company's revenue for 2022 was positioned at the 39th percentile amongst our Peer Group, our Company's accelerated post-pandemic recovery during 2023 positioned our Company's trailing twelvemonth revenue at the 65th percentile amongst our Peer Group at that time.
-Our Compensation Committee also determined that the Peer Group was sufficiently robust and consisted of organizations that we believe were universally recognized, considered iconic brands and that were consumer driven.
+In November 2024, our Compensation Committee again reviewed our Peer Group with assistance from Korn Ferry.
+Our Compensation Committee determined that our Company's trailing twelve-month revenue was at about the 64th percentile amongst our Peer Group at that time.
+Our Compensation Committee determined that the Peer Group was sufficiently robust and balanced.
 Based on these factors, our Compensation Committee determined it was appropriate not to make changes to the Peer Group at that time.